-At once serious and analytical, yet deeply humorous, this approach generates new perspectives and invites a changed way of looking at things.
-The distinctly spatial component of Reinbothe's works provokes a sense of relating and an active mode of reception.
-The strong, rich colours of the works support this impression of immediacy and emphasise the object images in their monumentality.
-In this way, an ambivalence between hardness and fragility, lightness and and confusion and wit is created.
+Franziska Reinbothe is a German conceptual artist whose practice can be described as expanded painting.
+Her folded, inverted and cut canvases question the traditional use of the medium and literally show it from another side.
+At once serious and analytical, yet deeply humorous, this approach generates new perspectives and invites an altered way of looking at things.
+The distinctly spatial component of Reinbothe's works suggests a sense of relating and provokes an active mode of reception.
+The strong, rich colours of her oeuvre support this impression of immediacy and emphasize the image-objects in their monumentality.
+In this way, an ambivalence between harshness and fragility, lightness and determination, confusion and wit is created.

 "For me, the picture does not have to be a square.
 Actually, it can take on any form and still remain primarily a picture for me.
-Space plays a big role in my work, but in a sense related to the picture itself.“
+Space plays a big role in my work, but in a sense, related to the picture itself.“